-What Does Herd Mentality Have to Do with Your Customer Experience Strategy?
+What is Herd Mentality in Your Customer Experience Strategy?

 In business and in life, there’s this crazy notion of the herd mentality.
 What is it?
 According to Wikipedia: herd mentality, or mob mentality, describes how people are influenced by their peers to adopt certain behaviors, follow trends, and/or purchase items.
 This isn’t always a bad thing (e.g., think running away from a dangerous situation), but it certainly can be, especially when it results in erroneous decisions and other negative outcomes.